react-native-integrate/integrate/docs/XCODE.md

-Ios Resources Task Configuration (`ios_resources`)
+Xcode Task Configuration (`xcode`)
 ==================================================

 Overview
 ---------

-The "ios_resources" task is used to manage resources within the iOS project.
+The "xcode" task is used to manage the iOS xcode project.
 This task allows you to specify which resources to add and where to add them, either to the root level of the iOS project or to specific target groups within the project.
-The task operates within the context of iOS resource management, making it easier to handle asset additions efficiently.

 Task Properties
 ---------------

 #### `type` (string, required)
-Specifies the task type, which should be set to "ios_resources" for this task.
+Specifies the task type, which should be set to "xcode" for this task.

 #### `name` (string)
 An optional name for the task.
 If provided, the task state will be saved as a variable.